Chipdelmal/Chipdelmal.github.io/_dataViz/2023-04-15-WeaponStrips.md

 ### Getting Binned Frequencies

 We need to calculate the binned frequencies of weapons stats in order to generate our plot.
-This means that we need to count the number of times the weapon got a given number of kills, deaths, assists, etc, in order for us to plot the frequency distribution.
+This means that we need to count the number of times the weapon got a given number of kills, deaths, assists, etc; across the dataset in order for us to plot the frequency distribution.
 Fortunately, we already have [a function that does that](https://github.com/Chipdelmal/SplatStats/blob/main/SplatStats/stats.py#L90), so we can call a wrapping function on top of it:

 ```python
 wpnHists = splat.getWeaponsStatsHistograms(